PTSD Treatment

 I feel shame about my trauma.
 I think I’ll be judged.

-I practice acceptance, empathy, and restraint from judging my clients.
+I practice acceptance, empathy, and refrain from judging my clients.
 It’s my role to support and guide you through your healing process.
-And, while it can feel scary to divulge secrets, share feelings, and challenge thoughts, I see you as a survivor.
+While it can feel scary to divulge secrets, share feelings, and challenge thoughts, I see you as a survivor.
 For the past decade, I’ve been helping people work through trauma in a warm, safe, and confidential space.

 I’ve heard that trauma therapy is expensive and takes a long time.

-If PTSD was left untreated, it may cause problems in many aspects of your life.
-Insomuch, PTSD treatment is often necessary and can help you experience the relief you seek.
-Also, note that your motivation and willingness to participate in sessions directly impacts the quality and length of therapy.
-If you’re ready to face your trauma, it’s possible to recover from PTSD and gain control of your life.
+If PTSD is left untreated, it may cause problems in many areas of your life.
+Therefore, PTSD treatment is often necessary and can help you experience the relief you seek.
+It is also important to note that your motivation and willingness to actively participate in sessions directly impact the quality and length of therapy.
+If you’re ready to face your trauma, it is possible to recover from PTSD and regain control of your life.

 PTSD Treatment Can Help You Process Trauma And Experience Improved Functioning

 I invite you to send me a message through the Contact form.
-I’m happy to discuss your specific needs and to answer any questions you have about PTSD treatment and my practice.
+I’m happy to discuss your specific needs and answer any questions you may have about PTSD treatment and my practice.